oscar-system/oscar-website/install.md

 {% endhighlight %}

-Docker will then download the OSCAR Docker image for you (approx. 6GB), and start a new shell in a Docker containter.
+Docker will then download the OSCAR Docker image for you (approx. 6GB), and start a new shell in a Docker container.
 You can then start `julia`.

 ### Jupyter in the Docker container